Freescale/Documentation/release-notes/source/Acknowledgement.rst

 .. only:: not html

    The statistics can be seen at the |project_name| website.
-It has not been included here as it changes every time bugfixes are included during the maintenance cycle of the release and it would be outdated most of time.
+It has not been included here as it changes every time bug fixes are included during the maintenance cycle of the release and it would be outdated most of time.